derrickaw/Campus_Evacuation/README.md

 ### Simplifications:
 Some simplifications are made for our campus evacuation model.
 Since It is both unnecessary and difficult to take some details into consideration in our model, we make the following simplifications:
 - We are making all the cars the same size (15') for the model.
-- Mean parkin lot leave parameter of 15 seconds per car to be used in the exponiental random generator.
+- Mean parking lot leave parameter of 15 seconds per car to be used in the exponiental random generator.
 - Mean travel time between each intersection node is 5 seconds.
 - Mean wait time for a downstream segment to open up is 2 seconds.
 - Police are at each intersection guiding traffic.